flyingcircusio/doc/src/guide/networking/firewall.rst

 ---------------------------------

 Only few connections from the public internet to ports on the *srv* network can be opened by default.
-Machines inside the same resource group may access the *srv* ports of their RG peers freely.
+Machines inside the same project may access the *srv* ports of their RG peers freely.

 Currently we allow public access for: